hgomez/obuildfactory/README.md

 You could use these scripts from a Jenkins Powered environment to setup a Continuous Integration chain or standalone for one shot builds.

-Initialy planned for Linux, it will also include Mac OSX scripts from [openjdk-osx-build](http://code.google.com/p/openjdk-osx-build/) so OSX users could produce their own packages
+Initialy planned for Linux, this project also include Mac OSX scripts from [openjdk-osx-build](http://code.google.com/p/openjdk-osx-build/)

 # Documentation